-Austria also borders to the eastern most end of Lake Constance, which predominantly is shared by Switzerland and Germany.
-Bregenz, the state capital of Vorarlberg is Austria’s port town on the lake, and where you can board anything from short harbour cruises to ships that call ports in both neighbouring countries.
-This gives Bregenz a certain flair, with its busy port and seaside promenade.
-We enjoyed a boat trip to the German town Lindau, which is about one hour away, across the bay.
-You get a different perspective of the Alps, as you leave or approach the Austrian shoreline.
-Except from part of the Swiss side, most of the regions around Lake Constance are rather low-lying.
-Nonetheless, the shear size of the Bodensee, makes you feel more like on an ocean than a lake.
+Austria borders Lake Constance’s easternmost end.
+Most of the lake is shared by Switzerland and Germany.
+Bregenz, the state capital of Vorarlberg, is also Austria’s main port on the lake.
+From here, you can take anything from short harbour cruises to ships that call at ports in both neighbouring countries.
+This gives Bregenz a certain flair with its busy port and seaside promenade.
+We enjoyed a boat trip to the German town Lindau, which is about one hour away across the bay.
+As you leave or approach the Austrian shoreline, yAs a result, you get a different perspective of the Alps.
+Nonetheless, except for part of the Swiss side, most of Lake Constance’s regions are low-lying.
+Nevertheless, the sheer size of the Bodensee makes you feel more like an ocean than a lake.

 Are you looking for some excellent ski resorts near Vienna that you can easily access by train?
 We’ve got you covered!
 Check out these fantastic ski destinations that offer excellent family-friendly slopes and unforgettable skiing experiences.
 Hop on a train and get ready for an adventure.
 Stuhleck ski resort – Spital am Semmering At Stuhleck in […]

 The historic small town in the Styria region of Austria, with about 4500 inhabitants, is surrounded by the majestic Dachstein mountains.
 The winter season usually starts at the beginning of December and runs until the beginning of April.
 Skiing day and night Schladming offers 123 km of slopes spread over four interconnected ski areas: Planai, […]